StarStrider23/Black-Scholes-project/README.md

 ## Implied Volatility (IV)

 Implied volatility is the volatility parameter that makes the Black–Scholes model match the observed market price of an option.
 Instead of being directly observed, it is obtained by inverting the pricing formula.
+It is therefore volatility implied by market option prices, if put simply.

 Formally, implied volatility $\sigma_{imp}$ is defined as the solution to:

 $$ C_{market} = C_{BS}(S, K, r, T, \sigma_{imp}) $$